WhatTheDickens/engl340/mod-92/first-blog-assignment.md

 4. When you're ready to submit your post, click `Submit for Review`.

 {: .important}
-Put your post title in the title field in the post editor. *Don't repeat your title in the body of your post*.
+Come up with a short title that succinctly captures the thrust of your post. *Avoid at all costs a generic title such as "Blog Post 1."* Put your post title in the title field in the post editor.
+Don't repeat your title in the body of your post.
 Don't put your name in the post body, either.
 It will appear automatically once your post is published.

 ## How your post will be evaluated